oawxkw/sztxcl-hw2/README.md

 hw2.txt
 ```

-- The `dist/` directory contains all complied reports, which have different types of file.
+- The `dist/` directory contains all complied reports and pictures.
 - The `src/` directory contains all source code and source pictures.
 - The `hw2.pdf` file is the homework 2 report file, same as `dist/hw2.pdf`.
 - The `hw2.txt` file is the homework 2 code file, same as `src/hw2.m`.